 - Work with vendors and suppliers to establish a business relationship.
 Know what their policies are for reorders, returns, payment, and turnaround.
-There should be no surprises once you've agreed to conduct business with them. - Meet with your Supply Group representative to determine your needs. - Determine council policy on requesting cash for a cash drawer.
+There should be no surprises once you've agreed. to conduct business with them. - Meet with your day camp advisor to determine your needs. - Determine council policy on requesting cash for a cash drawer.